-Covering over two square miles of Manhattan, New York City’s Chinatown was originally established as a safe haven for immigrants at a time when anti-Chinese sentiments were rampant in America.
+Covering over two square miles of Manhattan, New York City’s largest Chinatown — there are eight others! — was originally established as a safe haven for immigrants at a time when anti-Chinese sentiments were rampant in America.
 It’s now the largest Chinatown in the USA and one of the largest communities of Chinese speakers outside of China.
 It’s culture, however, is entirely unique from its Chinese roots.
 In the 19th and early 20th centuries, American newspapers sensationalized the exotic qualities of Chinatown, so the residents decided to capitalize on the stereotypes of curious tourists.
 They created new Chinese-American foods like Chop Suey to appeal to visitors’ palettes.
 Ever since, Chinatown has been a culinary hub, characterized by bustling markets and homey restaurants.

 Little Odessa, Brighton Beach, Brooklyn

 When the Soviet Union collapsed in 1989, a flood of Russians emigrated from their homeland.
 Many of them found a new home at the southernmost point of Brooklyn: Brighton Beach.
-Brighton Beach had been a Russian-oriented community since the 1800s, but the new wave of residents rejuvenated the neighborhood, which sprouted a fresh multitude of cyrillic restaurant signs and Russian baths.
+Brighton Beach had been a Russian-oriented community since the 1800s, but the new wave of residents rejuvenated the neighborhood, which sprouted a fresh multitude of Cyrillic restaurant signs and Russian baths.
 Take a trip down in the winter to witness Russian ice swimmers brave the frigid Atlantic with only bathing suits for protection!

 Little Guyana, Richmond Hill, Queens